-Rear Adm.
-Paul Sohl serves as commander, Fleet Readiness Centers and as Assistant Commander for Logistics and Industrial Operations, Naval Air Systems Command (NAVAIR), Naval Air Station Patuxent River, Md.
-Previously, he served as commander, Naval Air Warfare Center Weapons Division, China Lake and Point Mugu, Calif., and as assistant commander for Test and Evaluation, NAVAIR.
+Rear Admiral Paul Sohl serves as commander, Fleet Readiness Centers and as assistant commander for Logistics and Industrial Operations, Naval Air Systems Command (NAVAIR), Naval Air Station Patuxent River, Maryland.
+Previously, he served as commander, Naval Air Warfare Center Weapons Division, China Lake and Point Mugu, California, and as assistant commander for Test and Evaluation, NAVAIR.

 Sohl is a 1985 graduate of Massachusetts Institute of Technology, where he received a Bachelor of Science in Aeronautical Engineering.
 He holds a Master of Science in Aeronautical and Astronautical Engineering from Stanford University.
 He received his commission through the Naval Reserve Officers Training Corps and was designated a naval aviator in 1988.